Skip to main content

 }

-In the code, we model a many-to-many relationship between an order and a product by the product_order entity that contains the quantity ordered from that product.
-Let's also supply some queries to be able to read the data from a client:
+In the code, we model a many-to-many relationship between an order and a product by the product_order entity that contains the quantity ordered of that product.
+Let's also add a few queries to the queries.rell file to be able to read the data from a client:

 query list_orders() {